-Making bespoke production tools for a fast-moving global plastics manufacturing sector, Mastip Technology Limited have used Abel® ERP to master a discombobulating array of production and planning requirements.
+Making bespoke production tools for a fast-moving global plastics manufacturing sector, Mastip Technology Limited have used Abel® to master a discombobulating array of production and planning requirements.

 Speed and adaptability are bywords for every business’ success.
 But few perhaps have had to show quite as much of both as Mastip.
 As, in recent years, success in supplying hot runners to a global plastics manufacturing sector has meant moving with an industry whose timescales are forever being compressed.